 Established to help increase relations between Australia and Latin America, with a particular emphasis on commercial issues.

 Provides travel information and tips to dual nationals.
 Includes information about what dual nationality is, how people become dual nationals and the implications of dual nationality when travelling overseas.

 Links to the Department's portfolio budget statements.

 Outlines the help that Australian citizens overseas who find themselves in trouble can expect from the Department of Foreign Affairs and Trade when seeking consular assistance.

 An International Driving Permit (IDP) is proof that you hold a valid driver licence in your home country.
 IDPs are issued through state and territory motoring clubs.
 This page on the Smartraveller site links to relevant IDP authorities in each state.

-Department of Foreign Affairs and Trade index page for information on international issues.
-Links to information on security, global cooperation, the environment and international and regional organisations.
+Provides information on Australia's international relations.
+Links to information on global security, global themes such as climate change and human rights, and international and regional organisations.